blockchainsllc/in3-docs/docs/api-java.md

 ``String``  **data**
 ========== ==========
 ```
-Returns: `String` : transactionHash.
+Returns: `String`: transactionHash.

 ##### sendTransaction

 Sends a transaction as described by the TransactionRequest.

-This will require a signer to be set in order to sign the transaction.
+This will require a signer to be set to sign the transaction.

  > public `String` sendTransaction([`TransactionRequest`](#class-transactionrequest) tx);